openshift/hive/docs/enhancements/aws-private-link.md

 When you create a VPC endpoint service, AWS generates endpoint-specific DNS hostnames that you can use to communicate with the service.
 These names include the VPC endpoint ID, the Availability Zone name and Region Name, for example, vpce-1234-abcdev-us-east-1.vpce-svc-123345.us-east-1.vpce.amazonaws.com.

-For successful communication with API using **this** DNS name, the apiserver must be configured to serve the appropriate ServerCertifcate and client-go clients must be configured with the corresponding TrustCertificate in form of the kubeconfig.
+For successful communication with API using **this** DNS name, the apiserver must be configured to serve the appropriate ServerCertificate and client-go clients must be configured with the corresponding TrustCertificate in form of the kubeconfig.
 This configuration must be modified day-1 (during installation) because we need a valid working SNI configuration to exist before we can communicate with the